 Today, whether you choose to sit next to a roaring log fire in the middle of winter or while away the hours on the sunny terrace in summer, Tom and Maya will look forward to welcoming you to their charming pub in the heart of Eastleach in the Cotswolds.
 They serve traditional Arkells ales and fine wines to accompany their delicious food, using the finest local ingredients and offering fantastic value for money.

 The Victoria Inn prides itself on using the freshest ingredients, sourcing them locally wherever possible.
 Tom & Maya offer daily specials include dishes like Double-cooked Belly Pork with wholegrain mustard mash, Breast of Guinea Fowl in a white wine and cream sauce and the famous Vic Beefburger.
 They always have roasts on Sunday and lighter meals are available at lunchtime.
-Tuesday evening is growing in fame as The Victoria Inn’s Pie and a Pint night – great value, a fabulous home cooked pie and a glass of house wine or a pint for only £10.95.

 Find out more about The Victoria Inn, here.